 Your little ego self has assumed a separation, although the ego self exists only on borrowed light of the real self within you.
 The ego self assumes that it is the thing that does everything.
 You would say even now, "I will get up from this chair and walk to that door."
-What "I" are you talking about?
-Who is doing the walking?
-You mean I, John or James or Jack or Jean or Jane, is getting up from the chair and walking through the door.
-But has it ever occurred to you that I am not the doer; it is not I that am walking to the door from this chair?
-There is an infinite power that permeates this little small I of mine that makes me walk to the door.
+What "I" are you attached to the actions is to be renounced.
+Then meditation goes deep, where everything, all action and all thought, is nothing else but meditation.